-- The individual Head of Department, in consultation with the Head of Sixth Form, may accept a student with less than the minimum requirements for a subject; however, there is no 'right' of entry. - 'English as an Additional Language' students will be assessed in light of their national qualifications and their language skills. - All overseas students must undergo English and Maths tests, as organised by the College, before a place can be offered. - Science subjects: for those who do Combined Science at GCSE, 6 6 is the minimum entry for Biology, Chemistry and Physics, but experience suggests Grade 7s are more likely to succeed. - Attitude is more important than ability: endeavour and enthusiasm are vital for academic success.
+- The individual Head of Department, in consultation with the Head of Sixth Form, may accept a student with less than the minimum requirements for a subject; however, there is no 'right' of entry. - 'English as an Additional Language' students will be assessed in light of their national qualifications and their language skills. - All overseas students must undergo English and Maths tests, as organised by the College, before a place can be offered. - Science subjects: for those who do Combined Science at GCSE, 6 6 is the minimum entry for Biology, Chemistry and Physics, but experience suggests that high Grade 7s (or better) are more likely to succeed.